elonganrochester/ADATscan/README.md

 ADATscan is a python script that takes in a fasta file of orfs (no introns, no newline characters in sequences) ADATscan requires the user to input the multiple testing correction method they desire.
 Bonferroni or the Banjamini-Hochberg have been implemented.
 If the Banjamini-Hochberg correction is desired then the user must also input the desired FDR.
 ADATscan outputs three files:
-1)The background model of ADAT-dependent codon usage in the exome provided 2)The results of the statistical tests and summary stats for each gene 3)A file tyhat allows for plotting ADAT-dependent codon freqeucnies along gene bodies among enriched, depleted, and nonsignificant genes.
+1) The background model of ADAT-dependent codon usage in the exome provided
+2) The results of the statistical tests and summary stats for each gene
+3) A file tyhat allows for plotting ADAT-dependent codon freqeucnies along gene bodies among enriched, depleted, and nonsignificant genes.
 There are five versions of the script in this repository
 1) Generalized version
 2) tailored for CCDS